abhiwand/atk/doc/source/ad_inst_ta1.rst

 Adding Extra Repositories
 =========================

-The EPEL and |TA| repositories must be installed on the REST server node and all spark nodes (master and worker).
+The EPEL and |PACKAGE| repositories must be installed on the REST server node and all spark nodes (master and worker).
-The |TA| Dependency repository and the yum-s3 package must be installed before the |TA| private repository.
+The |PACKAGE| Dependency repository and the yum-s3 package must be installed before the |PACKAGE| private repository.

 EPEL Repository
 ---------------